 First, we need a self-signed CA certificate.
 If you want to generate this certificate, you need a private key to sign it.
 You can execute the following command to generate this private key:

-This command will generate a key with length 2048 and will be stored in
+This command will generate a key with a length of 2048 and will be stored in

 openssl genrsa -out emqx.key 2048